mughees-asif/portfolio/content/projects/SolidWorks.md

 showInProjects: true
 ---

-Developed a custom steering wheel and electronic clutch system for the Formula Student team.
+Developed a custom steering wheel and electronic clutch system for the resident Formula Student team.